CH3COOH/Softbuild.Media/README.md

 WriteableBitmapEffector
 =======================

-SoftbuildLibrary is WriteableBitmap Effector for Metro Style apps.
+WriteableBitmapEffector is WriteableBitmap Effector for Windows Store apps / Windows Phone apps.

 Using SoftbuildLibrary on Metro Style Apps
 ----------------------------------------